 An intertie is a physical interconnection between water systems permitting the exchange or delivery of water between those systems.
-In the case of a water shortage emergency (or an incident with water quality contamination), an intertie that can be activated to purvey water to a location experiencing a shortage can be a vital tool; however, the activation of such an intertie involves established terms and conditions specified under an operating agreement.
+In the case of a water shortage emergency (or an incident with water quality contamination), an intertie can be vital to an area experiencing a water shortage event; however, the activation of such an intertie for water sharing should be based on the terms and conditions of an operating agreement established between these entities prior to the water shortage event.

-Intertie activation in times of drought emergency or water shortage conditions is considered part of the county's short-term response actions although the arrangement needs to be done prior to the event and ideally, for a long-term collaboration.
-Similar to a mutual aid agreement between two water systems, counties have a role as a facilitator or convenor for such an arrangement, but do not have any role for implementation or related obligations or responsibilities.
+Intertie activation in times of drought emergency or water shortage events is considered a potential short-term response action available to counties recognizing the arrangement needs required prior to the event and, ideally, through a long-term collaboration.
+Similar to a mutual aid agreement between two water systems, the operating agreement for an intertie are between two willing water systems; counties are not typically a signatory except when serving as a water purveyor.
+In other words, counties have a role as a facilitator or convenor for such an arrangement, but do not have any role or associated responsibilities for implementation.

-Certain scenarios for intertie usage can demonstrate the effectiveness of such a short-term response action.
+In many cases, an intertie can be very effective for a short-term response action.
 For example, above-ground emergency interties can be deployed expeditiously during a water outage incident.
-Development of new interties may help large water suppliers absorb state small water systems and domestic wells within the intertie's proximity, where appropriate and supported by corresponding rate payers.
-However, DWR recognizes that counties do not have proper authority to force consolidation of water systems without a justifiable cause or overwrite the interests of paying customers of either water system.
-This also applies to interties to domestic wells from a water system nearby.
+Development of new interties may help facilitate a later discussion about consolidation between large water suppliers and nearby state small water systems and domestic wells, where appropriate and supported by corresponding rate payers.
+Counties may explore such an option as a long-term and more sustainable solution; however, counties may not have proper authority to force a consolidation of water systems or domestic wells without a justifiable cause or overwrite the interests of paying customers of either water system.

 It is important for counties to engage relevant parties to devise beneficial arrangements and facilitate the accessibility of needed water supply during drought and water shortage conditions.
-In addition to facilitating and convening necessary engagement and discussion for mutually beneficial arrangements for involved water systems and domestic wells, counties could work on regional solutions focusing on backbone infrastructure and overlying water management strategies and polices as part of long-term mitigation strategy and actions.
+In addition to facilitating and convening necessary engagement and discussion for mutually beneficial arrangements for involved water systems and domestic wells, counties could work on regional solutions focusing on backbone infrastructure and overlying water management strategies and polices as part of long-term mitigation strategies and actions.
 These options are discussed in more detail in Chapter 5.